Indian Institute of Science

 The Indian Institute of Science (IISc) is a public, deemed, research university for higher education and research in science, engineering, design, and management.
-It is located in Bangalore, in the Indian state of Karnataka.
-The institute was established in 1909 with active support from Jamsetji Tata and thus is also locally known as the "Tata Institute".
-It is ranked among the most prestigious academic institutions in India and has the highest citation per faculty among all the universities in the world.
-It was granted the deemed to be university status in 1958 and the Institute of Eminence status in 2018.
+It is located in Bengaluru, Karnataka.
+The institute was established in 1909 with active support from Jamsetji Tata and thus is also locally known as the Tata Institute.
+It was granted a deemed university status in 1958 and recognized as an Institute of Eminence in 2018.